server-mechanic/mechanic/README.md

 ## Status

-Server Mechanic is in an early and experimental state.
-We use it in production and we appreciate feedback about your usage scenarios so we can learn and improve Server Mechanic.
+Server Mechanic is in an early stage ("unstable").
+Use it carefully and expect things to break.

+We appreciate any feedback about the tool and your usage scenarios so we can learn and improve Server Mechanic.

 ## Installation